Blame It on the Weatherman

 "Blame It on the Weatherman" is a song by Irish girl group B*Witched, written by Ray "Madman" Hedges, Martin Brannigan, Tracy Ackerman, and Andy Caine.
 It was released as the fourth single from their self-titled debut studio album on 15 March 1999.

-As with the preceding three singles from the album, "Blame It on the Weatherman" was a hit, and reached No. 1 on the UK Singles Chart; with this, B*Witched became one of the few musical acts to have their first four singles reach the top of the British music charts, a record held (at the time) by the Spice Girls, with six consecutive No. 1 singles—a feat later also achieved by fellow Irish group Westlife.
-In their home country, the song reached No. 8; in New Zealand, it became the group's first single to miss the Top 10, stalling at No. 29.
+As with the preceding three singles from the album, "Blame It on the Weatherman" was a hit, and reached No. 1 on the UK Singles Chart; with this, B*Witched became one of the few musical acts to have their first four singles reach the top of the British music charts, a record held (at the time) by the Spice Girls, with six consecutive No. 1 singles—a feat also later achieved by fellow Irish group Westlife.
+In their home country, the song reached No. 8; in New Zealand, it became the group's first single to miss the top 10, stalling at No. 29.
 The song was certified silver in the UK, with sales in excess of 200,000.